Respiratory Infection Analyzer

-First discovered in Wuhan, Hubei province of China in December 2019, Covid-19 (2019-nCov) presents itself in humans as a pneumonia-like infection that does not respond to typical treatments.
-It is theorized that the virus originated from a large seafood and animal market.
-Since then, there have been thousands more testing positive for 2019-nCov without ever being near said market, confirming person-to-person spread.
+First discovered in Wuhan, Hubei of China in December 2019, experts theorize that COVID-19 originates from a large seafood and animal market.
+There have been thousands more testing positive since without ever nearing these markets, suggesting person-to-person spread.
+On January 30, the CDC confirms person-to-person spread in the US.

 Organizations like Virus Engine are hard at work developing tools to help the affected population.
 Special mention needs to be given to the following entities for developing a vaccine-based solution to 2019-nCov: